Medical College of Wisconsin

-The Medical College of Wisconsin (MCW) is a private medical school, pharmacy school, and graduate school of sciences headquartered in Milwaukee, Wisconsin.
+The Medical College of Wisconsin (MCW) is a private medical school, pharmacy school, and graduate school of sciences in Milwaukee, Wisconsin, United States.
 The school was established in 1893 and is the largest research center in eastern Wisconsin.
-It is associated with Froedtert Hospital as well as Children's Hospital of Wisconsin and houses the Center for Infectious Disease Research There are two additional campuses, one in Green Bay and one in Wausau.
+It is associated with Froedtert Hospital as well as Children's Hospital of Wisconsin and houses the Center for Infectious Disease Research.
+There are two additional campuses, one in Green Bay and one in Wausau.

-MCW is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC) and by the Liaison Committee on Medical Education (LCME).
+MCW is accredited by the Higher Learning Commission (HLC) and the Liaison Committee on Medical Education (LCME).
 It is the only private medical school in Wisconsin, and one of only two medical schools in Wisconsin, along with the University of Wisconsin School of Medicine and Public Health in Madison.

 History

-The Medical College began to be realized with the founding of the Wisconsin College of Physicians and Surgeons in 1893 and of Milwaukee Medical College in 1894.
+The Medical College originated with the founding of the Wisconsin College of Physicians and Surgeons in 1893 and of Milwaukee Medical College in 1894.
 In 1906, Marquette College (now Marquette University), merged with the nearby Milwaukee Medical College.
 On May 14, 1907, Milwaukee Medical College became the Medical Department of the newly chartered Marquette University.

 In 1913, in response to the standards introduced by the Flexner Report, Marquette University purchased the Wisconsin College of Physicians and Surgeons, thereby creating a separate institution, the Marquette University School of Medicine.

 During World War II, the school developed close ties with the local Veterans Health Administration hospital in Milwaukee.